cs396-web-dev/winter2022/pages/_assignments/lab01.md

 ### 1. Install Visual Studio Code
 Download and install Visual Studio Code: <a href="https://code.visualstudio.com" target="_blank">https://code.visualstudio.com/</a>
-* Recommended: We also recommend that you install the <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer" target="_blank">Live Server" extension</a> (click the green "Install" button).
+* We also recommend that you install the <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer" target="_blank">Live Server" extension</a> (click the green "Install" button).

 ### 2. Install Git / Register for GitHub